 If you divide your IRA now, you will need to calculate a distribution for each IRA, but it can be worth the trouble.
 Under the new rules, your IRA can be divided even after you die.
 Splitting a large IRA can also save estate taxes.

 6. What are estate taxes and why should I care?

 Estate taxes are different from, and in addition to, income taxes.
 When you die, your estate will have to pay estate taxes if its net value (including your tax-deferred accounts) is more than the amount exempt at that time.
-In 2008, the estate tax "exemption" is $2 million (and in 2009, exemption amount increases to $3.5 million).The maximum tax rate beginning in 2009 is 45%.
+In, 2014 the estate tax "exemption" is $5.34 million.
+Every dollar over this amount is taxed, starting at almost 40%.

 Estate taxes must be paid in cash, usually within nine months of your death.
 If money must be withdrawn from a tax-deferred account to pay the estate taxes, the result can be disastrous, because income taxes must be paid on the money that is withdrawn to pay the estate taxes.

 7. What can I do about estate taxes?

 You can reduce your taxable estate by giving some assets to your loved ones now.
 You can buy life insurance to pay estate taxes at a reduced cost.
 And, if you are married, make sure you use both your estate tax exemptions.

 Everyone is entitled to an estate tax exemption.
 But many married couples waste one when they leave all their assets to each other.
 Currently, you can leave your spouse an unlimited amount of assets when you die and there will be no estate taxes at that time.
 But when your spouse dies later, he or she will only be entitled to one exemption.
 That can cause your family to pay too much in estate taxes.

 Any assets you own (including a tax-deferred account) that you leave to anyone other than your spouse (your children, grandchildren or a trust) can use your exemption.
 Splitting a large IRA into smaller ones will make this easier to do.